EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 5.9	3	5.1	1.8	Iris-virginica

 It was my intention to assess the results in Python, and then investigate how to display this information in a more visually appealing way to an audience.

+I used ___________to complete this graph.
+This may be more digestible to an audience who is unfamiliar with Python, and I personally think it simplifies the information.

+I watched the ‘Project 2018 overview’ video supplied on Moodle by Dr Ian McLoughlin which gave me some good pointers and a starting point for this project.

+Explain to the reader of the project how Data Analytics can be useful in this regard, and how Python is a good tool for this purpose.
+(Sell Python to them).

+Discuss the route other researchers have taken when investigating this dataset and my own opinions on this.

+I researched how to correctly upload information to a README as I want to submit my research and findings in text format.

+I realised while watching the ‘READMEs’ video supplied by Dr Ian McLoughlin on Moodle that I had forgotten to include a gitignore in my repository for this project.
+However, I had already submitted the Project URL via Moodle, so I could not amend this.

+I realised while researching READMEs for this project that I had incorrectly submitted my previous repositories while completing the weekly exercises – I know for one README I inserted a Microsoft Word Document.

+While researching READMEs I wondered how I would upload an image (e.g. a chart) to GitHub.
+I learned this from https://guides.github.com/features/mastering-markdown/ and have included some in this README.
+I also learned that it is possible to hyperlink [Python]( https://www.python.org/).

+When we download Fischer’s Iris Data Set from http://archive.ics.uci.edu/ml/datasets/Iris originally, the data set looks like this;

 # List of References;
 *	Wikipedia - (https://en.wikipedia.org/wiki/Iris_flower_data_set)